Influencer Marketing Vs. Affiliate Marketing: Which Is Better?

 Businesses adopting an affiliate marketing approach don’t have to invest a lot of time or money.
 Creating a program with unique URL ID(s) to track traffic and reward affiliates is a relatively straightforward process.

 In 2016, Business Insider analyzed a study showing that affiliate marketing was one of the four biggest drivers of online sales.
-Another study cited by Cision claimed that up to 40% of Amazon’s revenue — arguably, the largest affiliate marketing company in the world — came from affiliates.
-Moreover, digital publishers are seeing up to 15% of their revenue from affiliate marketing.
+Another study predicts that the affiliate marketing industry will grow to $6.8 billion by 2020, illustrating growing implementation of the strategy.

 It should be noted, however, that setting up a basic affiliate program does not guarantee results.
 Many businesses use some form of influencer marketing as a means of driving affiliate traffic.